rastapasta/satellites-above/README.md

 ![dependencies](https://david-dm.org/rastapasta/satellites-above-node.svg)
 ![license](https://img.shields.io/github/license/rastapasta/satellites-above-node.svg)

-This node module allows you to easily gather information about the GPS satellites which are currently visible from a given location on the earth.
-Additional information about the satellite's relative elevation and azimuth are returned as well.
+This node module allows you to easily gather information about the GPS satellites which are currently visible from a given location on earth.
+Additional information about the satellites' relative elevation and azimuth are returned as well.

 ## How to install it?